cathmmitchell/plottingOceanDataWithR/challengeSolutions.md

 ## Initialize session

-We first need to load the `tidyverse` library:
+We first need to load the `tidyverse` and akima libraries:

 ``` r
 library(tidyverse)